Master hexagonal architecture in Rust

 isn't Clone

-as it's designed to wrap unknown errors, which may not be Clone
+since it's designed to wrap unknown errors, which may not be Clone

 themselves. std::io::Error